OpenMS/pyopenms-docs/docs/source/background.rst

 Orbitrap
 ''''''''

-The orbitrap analyzer is the most frequently used analyzer in mass spectrometry for proteomic and metabolomic applications.
+The orbitrap analyzer is the most frequently used analyzer in :term:`mass spectrometry<Mass spectrometry>` for proteomic and metabolomic applications.
 It consists of two outer electrodes and a central electrode.
 Ions are captured inside the analyzer because of an applied electrostatic field.
 The ions in the orbitrap analyzer oscillate around the central electrode along the axis of the electrostatic field at a set frequency, ω.
 This frequency is used to determine the mass-to-charge ratio using the following formula:

 .. math::